Outdoor Research Coze Down Parka Review

 That said, our lead tester couldn't care less that it's not particularly flattering.
 The length, comfort, and lightweight feel give her a little swagger, like a fashionable somebody who doesn't care what you think of her outfit.

-This jacket appears to be well-made with solid zippers, which is good since there are six in total, counting all the pockets.
+This jacket appears to be well-made with solid zippers, which is good since there are six in total, counting the pockets.
 The only other moving parts are the toggles that tighten the hood's baffle — thin nylon strings tucked into the corners of the collar.
 Pulling them to batten down the hood is a cinch.
 Searching around for the buttons hidden under the hood's fabric to release them is not.

 Should You Buy the Outdoor Research Coze Down Parka?